• Skip to primary navigation

 Certain family members may qualify to become derivative U visa recipients if they meet other criteria.
 If you believe you may qualify, please contact the Landerholm Immigration, A.P.C.
 U-visa lawyers.

-What Types of Crimes Qualify?
+What Types Of Crimes Qualify?

 Not every crime qualifies immigrants for a U visa.
 The list of qualifying crimes includes: